Vagrant and Puppet notes

 # for help

-$ mkdir module-test
+$ puppet help module$ mkdir module-test

 $ cd moduel-test